Uttar Pradesh Polity and Finance

 A Responsible New Govt May Want To Declare A Financial Emergency

-The Statesman Editorial Page, March 24 2007, www.thestatesman.net
+First published in The Statesman Editorial Page, March 24 2007

 Uttar Pradesh goes to the polls beginning April 7.
-Nothing may succeed better in focussing the minds of its citizens and political candidates than some hard macroeconomic realities.
+Nothing may succeed better in focusing the minds of its citizens and political candidates than some hard macroeconomic realities.
 Discussing UP’s public finances may be the first step to bringing cool rationality to the cauldron of its politics ~ consisting as it does of seemingly deep and irreconcilable divisions of religion, caste and personality.

 UP shared initials of the old British “United Provinces of Agra and Oudh”, and in 1947 was mostly the same territory.
 It deserves better than to be known merely as our “Northern State”: UP has been India’s fulcrum, deeply affecting our history, culture and politics.
 There could have been today not merely a new Uttarakhand but also perhaps Agra, Bareilly (Rohilkhand), Jhansi (Bundelkhand), Meerut, Avadh (Ayodhya, Oudh), Kanauj, Varanasi etc.